macvmio/curie/README.md

 By default, curie stores images and containers in `~/.curie` directory.
 You can change the location by setting `CURIE_DATA_ROOT` environment variable.

+### Pull and Push Images

+Curie does not natively support interacting with image registries (such as OCI), but it provides a flexible plugin system that allows you to extend its functionality.
+By creating lightweight plugins, you can easily add `pull` and `push` commands to interact with external image registries or storage backends.

+This plugin system abstracts the integration entirely.
+Whether you are working with an OCI registry, an S3 bucket, or any other storage solution, the choice is yours.
+The image handling logic is completely within your control.

+#### How to Add `pull` and `push` Plugins

+To extend Curie with `pull` and/or `push` commands, follow these steps:

+1. Navigate to the `~/.curie` directory (or your custom data directory if `CURIE_DATA_ROOT` is set).
+2. Create a `plugins` directory inside.
+3. Add executable files named `pull` and/or `push` to this directory.

+Once these executable files are in place, Curie will automatically recognize them and include the new commands in its `--help` output.
+When a user runs a `pull` or `push` command, Curie will call the corresponding plugin scripts:

+- `push --reference <reference>` will be executed when the user runs `curie push <reference>`.
+- `pull --reference <reference>` will be executed when the user runs `curie pull <reference>`.

 ## Development

 ### Requirements